Forestry firm Stora Enso to supply Diageo pulp for paper whisky bottles

-Sustainable BusinessForestry firm Stora Enso to supply Diageo pulp for paper whisky bottles

-Finnish forestry firm Stora Enso (STERV.HE) said on Tuesday it would start supplying pulp for sustainable packaging company Pulpex, a research and development venture of British beverage maker Diageo (DGE.L).
+HELSINKI (Reuters) - Finnish forestry firm Stora Enso said on Tuesday it would start supplying pulp for sustainable packaging company Pulpex, a research and development venture of British beverage maker Diageo.

 Stora Enso and Pulpex will also work together to build a scalable high speed production line for bottles and other packages out of pulp fibre in a commercial capacity in 2022, the companies said in a joint statement.